(Supported by an educational grant provided by EMD Serono)

 - The entire application must be submitted as ONE PDF FILE to email@example.com Subject Line: Nurse Research Grant Application by 4pm EST on December 1, 2023.

 - Human and/or animal use must be approved by the Institutional Review Board or Institutional Animal Care and Use Committee, or their equivalent and documented before funds are released, but pre-approval is not required for application.

 - It is required that any research involving human embryos will comply with applicable federal and state laws and will be in line with the ASRM’s guidance document on the ethics of human embryo research.
 No research will proceed without all relevant Institutional Board(s) and Committee(s) reviews and approval.

 An ASRM Research Institute Grant Review Group (GRG) will review the proposals and awardees determined.
 To avoid a potential conflict of interest, members of the GRG will recuse themselves from review of any proposal that involves their institutions of employment.
-Award notifications will be made in March 2022 and funding will be dispersed April 2022.
+Award notifications will be made in February 2024 and funding will be disbursed March 2024.